virendrac/PracticeExample/README.md

 User Name : user
 Password : user

-# GET : http://localhost:8080/api/customers/display :a service that displays a list of service counters and token numbers which are not yet processed, in order of serving priority based on token priority
+# GET : http://localhost:8080/api/customers/display :a service that displays a list of service counters and token numbers which are not yet processed
+                                                        or in queue for multi counter processing, in order of serving priority based on token priority.

 # GET : http://localhost:8080/api/tokens/ getting list of all tokens